East Carolina vs. Temple NCAA Football Odds, Plays and Insights | November 6, 2021

 Temple Stats and Trends

-- The Owls have yet to cover the spread this season when underdogs by 15.5 points or more.
+- This season, the Owls are winless against the spread when entering a game as an underdog of 16 points or more.

-- Temple's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Temple's games this season have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).

-- Temple is 2-1 against the spread and 3-0 overall when the team scores more than 26.6 points.
+- When Temple puts up more than 26.6 points, it is 2-1 against the spread and 3-0 overall.

 - The Owls have turned the ball over 14 times, four fewer times than the Pirates have forced turnovers (18).